Diogo-Rodriigues/Diogo-Rodriigues/README.md

 <p><b>I did some personal software development projects, completed the 'Google Cybersecurity Certification' and joined my university's CTF team having done a lot of CTF's with write-ups and more recently I had the opportunity to join a LIP project in partnership with DGT for classifying very high spatial resolution images of mainland Portugal using machine learning techniques.</b></p>

 <h2>🎓 Education:</h2>
-<b>I am currently in my last year with an average of 16 and throughout the course, I learned Python, C, Data Structures and Algorithms, Haskell, Physics, Electronics, Mathematics, and above all I learned how to think.</b>
+<b>I am currently in my last year with an average of 16 and throughout the course, I learned Python and its libraries for scientific calculations and data manipulation, C/C++, HPC with multithreading and GPU programming with CUDA, Data Structures and Algorithms, Haskell, Physics, Electronics, Mathematics, and above all I learned how to think.</b>
 <h2>👨‍💻 Personal Projects:</h2>

 - <b>[Analyze Network Traffic with TCPDump](https://acrobat.adobe.com/id/urn:aaid:sc:EU:6ab48a8c-135b-45ee-8919-f341464a38c0) | TCPDump, Linux, Network Protocols</b>